 What is your protocol?

 When samples get to the lab, we perform RNA extraction in BSL2+ conditions and perform semi-quantitative real-time reverse-transcription polymerase chain reaction (RT-PCR) using reagents that target and amplify a signal only from SARS-CoV-2 viral RNA.
-We are using primers designed by Corman et al, which the WHO has listed as viable protocol.
-This primer set has been widely used in Europe and has been popularly called other names including the EU test and the WHO test.
-We perform preliminary screening on all samples for the viral E gene and a beta-actin internal control that has been designed to cover all relevant species.
-Samples that are positive by the preliminary screen are re-tested for viral RdRP gene with internal beta-actin control.
-Samples with good internal controls that are positive for both E and RdRP are presumptive positive.
+We are using primers designed by Peiris et al, which the WHO has listed as viable protocol.
+We perform preliminary screening on all samples for the viral ORF1b-nsp14 gene and a beta-actin internal control that has been designed to cover all relevant species.
+Samples that are positive by the preliminary screen are then re-tested for the viral N gene.
+Samples with good internal controls that are positive for both ORF and N are presumptive positive.

 All presumptive positive samples will be further investigated by culture and sequencing.
 In vitro culture will take place under secure BSL3 conditions at the Tufts New England Regional Biosafety Laboratory.
 Swab media will be added to Vero and 293T cells to determine if virus is viable.
 Previously extracted RNA will be used to PCR amplify and sequence ~350bp fragments using the ARTIC Network protocol and RAMPART-based sequencing on the Oxford Nanopore Technology MinION platform.

-Will I be contacted after receiving my animal's results?
+Will I be contacted after I get my animal's results?

-After you receive your animal’s coronavirus results, we may follow up with you at a later point in time for more information for research purposes only.
+After you receive your animal’s coronavirus results, we may follow up with you at a later point in time for more information for research purposes only if you opt-in during the questionnaire.
 You are not required to respond to any communications from CoVERS.

 What will happen to my animal's sample(s) after the study?